awsdocs/aws-iot-docs/developerguide/transport-security.md

 + The `domainName` returned by aws iot [describe\-domain\-configuration](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot/describe-domain-configuration.html) –\-domain\-configuration\-name "*domain\_configuration\_name*"

 Connections attempted by devices without the correct `host_name` value will be refused and logged in CloudWatch\.

+AWS IoT does not support the SessionTicket TLS extension\.

 ## Transport security for LoRaWAN wireless devices<a name="tls-lorawan"></a>